WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 :::tip
 Remember that a Wasabi CoinJoin gives you back an anonymous (green) coin and a non-anonymous (red) change coin.
-The resulted non-anonymous change could be linked to the inputs (which are, in this specific case, inputs derived from multiple change outputs of previous CoinJoins).
+The resulted non-anonymous change coin could be linked to the inputs (which are, in this specific case, derived from multiple change outputs of previous CoinJoins).
 Once a Wasabi CoinJoin with equal denominations between users is made, it is no longer possible to connect the inputs to the outputs; even if the inputs are in turn consolidated change outputs.
 :::